jbugayev18/HyreCar-Presentation/README.md

 # HyreCar Presentation

-Let's go for a ride! :car: This is a carsharing platform for rideshare drivers :car:
+Let's go for a ride! :car:
+<br/>This is a carsharing platform for rideshare drivers
 <br/>
 A presentation for HyreCar that showcases my skills as a web developer